adaptyteam/AdaptySDK-iOS/Documentation/AdvancedUsage.md

 ### AppsFlyer integration

-To integrate with [AppsFlyer](https://www.appsflyer.com/), just pass attribution you receive from delegate method of Adjust iOS SDK.
+To integrate with [AppsFlyer](https://www.appsflyer.com/), just pass attribution you receive from delegate method of AppsFlyer iOS SDK.

 ```Swift
 import AppsFlyerLib